ariannasmithforte/Casino-Game/README.md

 # Casino-Game
-This project is a casino roulette game that I am currently working on, which uses functions and loop to create a infinite game that plays until the user decides to break the game.
+This project is a casino roulette game I am currently working on, which uses functions and loop to create a infinite game that plays until the user decides to break the game.
 Here are the 6 games that I implemented:
 - With each game, the user bets five dollars and can recieve a maximum payout of $175 to $0.
 1. Straight Up (Single Number Game): Single number selection.
 Potential payout is 35 times the bet.
 2. Split (Double Number Game):  Single number selection.
 Covers the chosen number and one adjacent number.
 Potential payout is 17 times the bet.